tytydraco/yessleep/out/Wedding_Nightmares_Night_Wedding.md

 We both shot our eyes to the door and then at the table side where the clock blared at us an angry red of 3:13.

-Larissa looked up at me with a horrified look.
+Larissa gave me a horrified look.
 I could see her bottom lip quivering.

 "Hello," I called out.
 With my back to the door.
 "Sam?
 Bobby?"
 But no one answered.
 "Room service?"